MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Updates

-- After installing updates, install status may be cached and require a browser refresh.

-- You may encounter the error: "Keyset doesn't exist" when attempting to set up Azure Update management.
+After installing updates, install status may be cached and require a browser refresh.
+You may encounter the error: "**Keyset doesn't exist**" when attempting to set up Azure Update management.
 In this case, try the following remediation steps on the managed node:

   1. Stop 'Cryptographic Services' service.
   1. Change folder options to show hidden files (if necessary).